A Drop in the Tank: Not Enough for New York in Federal Aid Bill

 ALBANY, N.Y.
 (CN) — New York Governor Andrew Cuomo was critical Thursday of the relief expected in his state, the hardest hit by the Covid-19 pandemic, after days of political rancor at the Senate finally won approval of a $2 trillion aid package.

-Though stimulus package directs $5 billion to New York state, Cuomo noted that the money is specifically earmarked for virus response with nothing for lost revenue — a figure estimated to be between $10 billon and $15 billion after businesses and tourism were ground to a halt to slow viral transmissions.
+Though the stimulus package directs $5 billion to New York state, Cuomo noted that the money is specifically earmarked for virus response with nothing for lost revenue — a figure estimated to be between $10 billon and $15 billion after businesses and tourism were ground to a halt to slow viral transmissions.

 On top of that, the Democrat said, New York is facing increased expenses as it scrambles to treat patients with the deadly virus.